grntco/100daysofcode/README.md

 Day 78: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Read over Emmet abbreviations and completed the lesson on SVGs.

+Day 79: Learning through the Intermediate HTML and CSS course from The Odin Project.
+Completed lesson on HTML tables, reading and coding along with MDN articles.